shiomar1108/InterviewNotes/EmbeddedC/embeddedC_general.md

 | double	           | 64	     | 1.7E-308 a 1.7E+308                         | %lf           |
 | long double        | 64 ó 80 | 1.7E-308 a 1.7E+308 ó 3.4E-4932 a 1.1E+4932 | %Lf           |
 ### Printf:
-- #: Used with o, x or X specifiers the value is preceded with 0, 0x or 0X respectively for values different than zero.
 - It recieves a varaible number of arguments.
 - Could be use to convert integer to float or float to an integer.
 - o: used to print octal numbers.
 - x: used to print hexadecimal.
 - p: used to print pointer address.
-- e: used for Scientific notation.
+- e: used for Scientific notation. - #: Used with o, x or X specifiers the value is preceded with 0, 0x or 0X respectively for values different than zero.
-- Printf is filled in stack from right to left (first last variable, then the second latest varaible, then the address of format string)
+- Printf is filled in stack from right to left (first lastest variable, then the second latest varaible, then the address of format string).
 - Evaluation order for the printf is not specified.
 - Uses dynamic memory alocation.
 - Consumes a lot of time.

 ## Pointers:
-- Variable holdeing a memory address to a datatype
+- Variable holding a memory address to a datatype.
 - Void pointer are generic type of pointers that point to any datatype.
-- Void pointer need to be dereferenced to the correct data type (proper type casting).
-- Forward referencing -> Compiler shall reseve the memory space for the pointer, but the data is not ar all defined.
+- Forward referencing -> Compiler shall reseve the memory space for the pointer, but the data is not at all defined.
-- Wild pointers -> Uninitializrd pointer / points to arbitrary (random) memory location.
+- Wild pointers -> Uninitialized pointer / points to arbitrary (random) memory location.
-- Near Pointer -> used to store the 16-bit addresses. / can only access the first 64 kb of data using near-pointers.
+- Near Pointer -> Used to store the 16-bit addresses. / Can only access the first 64 kb of data using near-pointers.
-- Far pointer -> typically 32 bit that can access memory outside current segment.
+- Far pointer -> Typically 32 bit that can access memory outside current segment.
-- Dangling Pointer -> when is freed or de-allocated and it's not assigned to NULL. / Still contain an address after work is done.
+- Dangling Pointer -> When is freed or de-allocated and it's not assigned to NULL. / Still contain an address after work is done.
 - NULL pointer points to nowhere.
   - Used to initialize pointer and avoid having A POINTER TO garbage.
+- Void pointer need to be de-referenced to the correct data type (proper type casting):
 ```
 int a = 5;
 void *b = &a;
 *((int*)b)
 ```
-- Usefull Pointer Examples:
+#### Usefull Pointer Examples:
 ```
 uint32_t arr[] = { 14, 22, 33, 44, 55};

 arr / &arr  -> Address of the pointer.
-arr+1 ->  Adress of pointer + 4 (uint32_t)
+arr+1 ->  Address of pointer + 4 (uint32_t)
-&arr+1 -> Adress of pointer + 20 (4 * 5)[uint32_t * SIZE of array]
+&arr+1 -> Address of pointer + 20 (4 * 5)[uint32_t * SIZE of array]
 ```
 ```
 int arr[3][4] = {